sagarwal468/Recommendationdbc/readme.md

 This repository contains the data used to train the dband center and d-band width model.
 The data is in the name of energy.csv for dband center and energydw.csv for d-band width model
+The jupyter notebook contains the code for training and prediction of a recomendation system